honkitng/GemIO/README.md

 **G**raphically **e**liminate **m**icrographs **I**nhibiting **O**perations

-*--""Finding gems in your data because sometimes your micrographs are a diamond in the rough."*
+>*""Finding gems in your data because sometimes your micrographs are a diamond in the rough."*

 This program can be used to remove movies, micrographs (with associated relion generated files) and jpeg files following motion correction.